dukesrg/logue-sdk-vscode/README.md

 ### Setup
 Follow logue-sdk initialization procedure described in the corresponding documentation.
+In order to perform automated unit load and selection you need to install [logue-cli](logue-sdk/tools/logue-cli) from logue-sdk and [SendMIDI](https://github.com/gbevin/SendMIDI) and make sure to put them somewhere accessible with PATH variable.
 Open folder in VSCode, then you will be proposed to download dependent plugins, which is stated in [extensions.json](.vscode/extensions.json)

 ### Build options